elucian/bee/syntax/structure.md

 Do not try to understand this example.
 It is just a worm-up!

 **Notes:**
-* This program is a #driver having file-name "main.bee";
+* This program is a #module.role = "driver" having file-name "main.bee";
 * Input parameter _*params_ is an array of strings;
 * Any Bee module is ending with mandatory keyword: _"over"_ ;
 * Early driver termination can be trigger using: halt or exit;